kwkarlwang/bufjump.nvim/README.md

 Have you ever had to temporarily go to another file, perhaps previewing some changes with lsp go to refrenece, fiddle a bit, and have to jump back to the main file that you were working with?
 Instead of aimlessly smashing `CTRL-o` and `CTRL-i`, bufjump.nvim allows you to jump to previous or next buffer in the vim native jumplist with one single command.

+Or, have you ever wanted to browse your jumplist *within* the current buffer, *not* jumping outside that buffer?
+Read on.

 ## Prerequistes

 - Neovim 0.5 or higher